-Both primitives need to watch their first argument, the IVar which is to receive the result of the task, in order to determine whether or not the supervised task has completed.
-W.r.t. task distribution, supervisedSpark v r task behaves like spark r task (Section 4.2).
-However, behind the scenes, the current PE supervises whichever PE has stolen task, and resparks task should that PE fail.
+The call supervisedSpark done r task behaves like the call spark r task (Section 4.2).
+However, behind the scenes, the sparking PE monitors whichever PE has stolen task, and resparks task should that PE fail.
+Eventually, the re-sparked task will be stolen by another PE, and the monitoring starts afresh.